 It’s conveniently located only 70 miles (around 115 kilometers) north of Reykjavík, making it an easy day trip from the city or ideal for those that want to explore more of Iceland’s impressive natural surroundings.

-Frequently Asked Questions about Iceland hot springs
+FAQs about Iceland hot springs

 Why are there so many hot springs in Iceland?
 How many?